 What do you need to do to make your home fire-safe?

 The best extinguisher is an easy-to-handle 2- or 5-pound (1 or 2.5kg) model designed to put out most household fires.

 A simple safety precaution your family can take is to sleep with bedroom doors closed.
 Closed doors can keep smoke from spreading into these rooms, allowing you more time to escape.
-These additional tips can help keep your home fire safe:

-- Maintain the kitchen stove in good working condition, and keep baking soda on hand to extinguish stove-top fires.
+Install a fireplace screen, and have your fireplace chimney ad flue cleaned at least once a year.
+Maintain the kitchen stove in good working condition, and keep baking soda on hand to extinguish stove-top fires.

-- Secure important papers in water- and fireproof strongboxes.
-Better yet: Put them in a safe-deposit box off-site.
+In the garage, disconnect electrical tools and appliances when you're finished using them.
+Secure important papers in water- and fireproof strongboxes.
+Better yet: Put them in a safe deposit box off-site.

 Consider purchasing escape ladders for top story bedrooms.
 And most important, practice fire drills with your family.